Xilinx/mlir-air/AIRTransformPasses.md

 3. Named ops are transformed to linalg GenericOps then all GenericOps are lowered to loops using `linalg::LinalgLoweringPattern`.

-The transforms are biased toward AIE.core regions and are intended to be run after the air-to-aie pass.
+The transforms are biased toward aie.core regions and are intended to be run after the air-to-aie pass.
 ### `-air-ping-pong-transform`